mrksherman/Public_analysis_pipeline/tna_Library_Analysis/Readme.md

 <img width="400" height="400" src="./Images/cluster_view.png">
 </p>

-Figure 3: UMAP representation of lib_3 protein sequences demonstrate clustering around a nuclear point with most reads
+<b>Figure 3</b>: UMAP representation of lib_3 protein sequences demonstrate clustering around a nuclear point with most reads

 Results from specific libraries using the first approach suggested that data may be clustered around original library members and may have incorporated mutations as artifacts during the library prep process.
 Even points just one amino acid away from the major variant of the cluster is almost 0 when it comes to frequency, suggesting that this effect may be an artifact.
 To account for this potential effect, variants are mapped back to their closest original library member via Levenshtein distance.
 The freqencies were then calculated and normalized and encoded for graphing as above.